darkoperator/Posh-SSH/Readme.md

 # ChangeLog

+## Version 1.7.4
+* Fixed index problem for sessions when adding and removing them.
+Thanks to BornToBeRoot for the PR.
+* Added a recursive option to the Get-SFTPChildItem function.
+Thanks to aaroneuph for the PR.

 ## Version 1.7.3

 * Made some of the SFTP cmdlets will now honor the erroraction variable with the exception of a problem during transfer where a terminating error will be raised and should be handled in a Try{}Catch{} block.